betfair-datascientists/betfair-datascientists.github.io/src/docs/api/apiPythontutorial.md

 ### Setting Up Your Certificates

 To use the API securely, Betfair recommends generating certificates.
 The `betfairlightweight` package requires this to login non-interactively.
 For detailed instructions on how to generate certificates on a windows machine, follow the [instructions outlined here](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/Certificate+Generation+With+XCA).
 For alternate instructions for Windows, or for Mac/Linux machines, follow the [instructions outlined here](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/Non-Interactive+%28bot%29+login).
-You should then create a folder for your certs, perhaps named 'certs' and grab the path loation.
+You should then create a folder for your certs, perhaps named 'certs' and grab the path location.

 ### Installing `betfairlightweight`